Last update: 25 August 2022

-No post-war signs of life could be found of at least six people.
+No post-war signs of life could be found of three men.
 Does that mean they died on the way or in Wolfenbüttel prison?
 The latter is quite possible: many prisoners must have died from illness, exhaustion, abuse.
 Not much is known about this period in the prison.
 But I think they’re more likely not to be found online.
 Civil registry records are only public if persons were born more than 100 years ago or died more than 50 years ago.
 Habing lived a wandering life before the war, Tülk lived in Germany, where he must have died.
-I have not been able to identify two out of six exactly: I do not know their date of birth.

 - Lou de Jong, Het Koninkrijk der Nederlanden in de Tweede Wereldoorlog 1939-1945. ‘s-Gravenhage: Staatsuitgeverij, 1969-1991.
 14 delen in 29 banden plus een register.